prince-aegon/Net-Sim/Readme.md

 4. Each UE connects to a unique BTS based on its distance to each BTS
 5. Each BTS has info of number of UE's connected to it
 6. Data of UE's is stored in SQLite database and is updated in real-time
-7. A window for selection of UE's is in progress.
+7. A window for selection of UE's is in progress

 Run cmd : `./shell.sh`